justmisosoup/working-with-me/README.md

 Keep communication open and work cross-functionally.
 Diversity of ideas leads to better outcomes.

 #### Set expectations early, explicitly
-Avoid misunderstandings by aligning on what is expected, as early and clearly as possible.
+Avoid misunderstandings by aligning on expectations as early and clearly as possible.

 #### Be a team advocate
 It’s your responsibility to ensure your team has everything they need to do their best work.

-#### Always be evanglising
+#### Always be evangelising
-Champion your best ideas by sharing them and educating others at both the team and company level.
+Champion your best ideas by sharing them and educating others at both the team and company levels.

 #### Commit, even if you disagree
 It is healthy to have some disagreement.
-At a minimum, align and commit on the outcomes.
+At a minimum, align and commit to the outcomes.

 ## Work

 ### Typical day

 - The start of the workday is at 9 AM.
-- Mornings consist of standing meetings like stand ups.
+- Mornings consist of standing meetings like stand-ups.
 - Preference towards collaborative meetings in the first half of the day.
 - Lunches are important and protected time.
 - Focused work takes place in the afternoon.